 Its Monday and you’re off to work.
 Are you already counting the days until TGIF?
-If you are, maybe you need a new job.
-Or a new perspective.
+If you are, maybe you need a new perspective.
+Or a new job.

 The best-selling book in the world begins talking about work as soon as it begins talking about anything – that is how important and basic work is.

 Genesis describes God’s creation of the world as work.
-And the creation of the cosmos is recorded within a regular workweek of seven days.
+And the creation of the cosmos is recorded within a regular workweek of six days.
 And then Genesis shows human beings working in paradise.

 Work And Life

 “Work is as much a basic human need as food, beauty, rest, friendship, prayer, and sexuality; it is not simply medicine but food for our soul.
 Without meaningful work we sense significant inner loss and emptiness.
 People who are cut off from work because of physical or other reasons quickly discover how much they need work to thrive emotionally, physically, and spiritually.”
 Timothy Keller, Every Good Endeavour

 Work – and lots of it – is an indispensable component in a human life.
 It is a supreme gift from God and one of the main things that gives our lives purpose.
 We don’t merely need the money from work to survive; we need the work itself to survive and live fully human lives.

 We were designed to know, serve, and love God supremely and when we are faithful to that design, we flourish.
 But when we instead chose to live for ourselves, everything works backward.
 Entitled becomes a descriptor for our behaviour.